ISISNeutronMuon/SScanSS-2/docs/idf.rst

 ================== ================================== ======================== ===========
 name               string                             Required                 Unique name of object.
-                                                                               The joints in a positioner must have unique names type               enum [prismatic, revolute]         Required                 The joint type: revolute for rotating joints and prismatic for translating joints. parent             string                             Required                 The name of the link object to which the joint is attached
+                                                                               The joints in a positioner must have unique names description        string                             Optional                 Description of the joint object type               enum [prismatic, revolute]         Required                 The joint type: revolute for rotating joints and prismatic for translating joints. parent             string                             Required                 The name of the link object to which the joint is attached